The Essence of Technology and Art#

 Equipment vanishes from our world.
 Only if it breaks or fails to perform as expected it introduces itself again as present-at-hand (vorhanden).
 Otherwise, it simply serves as a medium through which we experience our world.
 Things in the world are not simply passive objects.
 They invite us to interact with them.
 Take a small child in an elevator, for example—notice how the child is immediately drawn to press the buttons.
 Or take the child to a lake and wait until it throws small stones into the water.

-For Heidegger, technology withdraws from our attention and becomes transparent as we use it.
+For Heidegger, equipment withdraws from our attention and becomes transparent as we use it.
 And if it does, it is all the more genuinely what it is.
 In that sense, it needs us to be; to act itself out.
 Furthermore, we don’t experience technology itself, but rather the world through it.
 Consequently, technology introduces its own mode of seeing.

 When you drive a car proficiently, you develop a sense of the vehicle’s size and whether it can fit through a gap.
 Similarly, wearing nail extensions frequently can cause you to forget about them, even though they change how you interact with objects.
 Part of the allure of technology is found in the diverse opportunities it provides for unique forms of embodiment.
-Sociologist and Philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity [Lat92].
+Sociologist and philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity [Lat92].
 According to Latour, technological artifacts can act as social agents and if they become routine or transparent, they “disappear” from our conscious perception but remain deeply entangled in our actions and identities.
 Evidence from cognitive science supporting this viewpoint is substantial.
 Our enjoyment of driving stems from the fact that we transform into “the driver”, a being with speed and power surpassing any land creature.
 Likewise, our delight in operating digital devices arises from the sensation of becoming a being that can converse with someone on the opposite side of the globe at a speed comparable to a lightning strike.
 Similarly, a person wielding a hammer essentially evolves into a new being, equipped with its own unique way of perceiving the world.
 This newly formed being, as a result of the technology’s influence, experiences the world from a distinct perspective and possesses an individualized subjectivity.

 The essence of technology is by no means anything technological. – Martin Heidegger